Piazzi/singleton/README.md

 # Code

-Simple project representing the singleton project pattern.
+Simple project representing the singleton design pattern.
 In this example i used a singleton to represent a Log class for a system that needs to store and show erros/warnings for the user (IDE for example).

 # Definition